Wartime sexual violence: Rape of men

-According to The Guardian, "Both perpetrator and victim enter a conspiracy of silence and why male survivors often find, once their story is discovered, that they lose the support and comfort of those around them.
-In the patriarchal societies found in many developing countries, gender roles are strictly defined. … Often, … wives who discover their husbands have been raped decide to leave them.
-They ask me: 'So now how am I going to live with him?
+A 2011 story in The Guardian reports on war rape in Uganda: "[rape] is usually denied by the perpetrator and his victim. … Survivors are at risk of arrest by police, as they are likely to assume that they're gay – a crime in this country and in 38 of the 53 African nations.
+They will probably be ostracised by friends, rejected by family and turned away by the UN and the myriad international NGOs that are equipped, trained and ready to help women. … Often, [Salome Atim] says wives who discover their husbands have been raped decide to leave them.
+'They ask me: "So now how am I going to live with him?
 As what?
 Is this still a husband?
-Is it a wife?'
-They ask, 'If he can be raped, who is protecting me?'".
+Is it a wife?"
+They ask, "If he can be raped, who is protecting me?"'"

-Sexual violence against men weaponizes ideas of gender and sexuality against victims, reinforcing gendered hierarchies and causing tremendous physical and mental pain to victims.
-Men are expected to exert violence, while women are victimized by it.
-In conflict situations, rape against men dissolves this relationship and puts men in the 'receiving' role of the victim.
-Similarly, the 'penetrating' role of men as opposed to the 'receiving' role of women in conventional sexual intercourse illustrates this constructed power relationship.
-Hence, male rape victims experience the worst possible 'humiliation' with regards to the ingrained social roles they are traditionally expected to fulfill.
-Moreover, their stigmatization takes on particularly severe dimensions within conservative social environments in which homosexual intercourse – regardless of consent – is punished harshly.
-For example, Ugandan male rape victims explain their choice to not speak out with the fear of being branded homosexuals.
+Sexual violence against men weaponizes ideas of gender and sexuality against victims, causing tremendous physical and mental pain to victims.
+This weaponization can be especially damaging within conservative social environments in which homosexual intercourse – regardless of consent – is punished harshly.
+For example, some Ugandan male rape victims have not spoken out for fear of being branded as homosexual.
 As homosexuality is widely condemned in Uganda, male victims of sexual violence often struggle to get proper support because they are accused of being gay.
 In certain cases, gender roles concerning violence and sexual conduct are so deeply ingrained that the mere existence of male rape is denied.
-In Nigeria 81 per cent of people are supposedly against human rights for homosexuals.
+In Nigeria, 81 percent of people are against human rights for homosexuals.
 A 2021 study showed that as a result, both victims and perpetrators justify the act as a form of spiritual security which will bring the perpetrators 'physical safety, material wealth or socio-political ascendancy.'